 With a view to improving the traceability and transparency of movement of funds by terrorists, an agreement on a general approach is foreseen within the Council regarding the proposal for a new directive on prevention of the use of the financial system for the purpose of money laundering or terrorist financing.
-This proposal extends the scope of reporting obligations also to transactions which could be related to terrorist financing.
-Furthermore, the moving of funds for terrorist financing via individuals who carry cash has been addressed through a Commission proposal for a regulation on controls of cash entering or leaving the Community.
+This directive will extend the scope of reporting obligations also to transactions which could be related to terrorist financing.
+Furthermore, the moving of funds for terrorist financing via individuals who carry cash has been addressed through a regulation on controls of cash entering or leaving the Community.
 Political agreement has been reached on this regulation.
 The Presidency has presented a EU Best Practices paper on effective implementation of restrictive measures targeting terrorist persons, groups or entities.

 The recommendations in the paper aim to enhance the implementation of financial sanctions against terrorist organisations in order to increase the effectiveness of its sanctions regimes.
-The EU also embarked on a process to identify the possibility of a coordinated approach reducing the vulnerabilities of the non-profit sector with a view to increasing transparency.
-The Commission held a workshop with public and private sector stakeholders to help take this work forward and announced its intention to prepare a report on a EU action programme regarding this issue as soon as possible.
+The EU has started to work to strengthen the supervision of charitable organisations with a view to increasing transparency.
+The Commission held a workshop with public and private sector stakeholders to help take this work forward.